DBBrowne/blog/content/blog/beginner-promises-and-reduce.md

 The definition is `Array.prototype.reduce(function reducer (prev, current, index, array){}, initialValueForPrev)`.

 Sometimes we `return prev + current` from the reducer to make an accumulator, but that's an implementation.
-I couldn't get over the lack of a `return` inside `reducer`, and could not get how the promise from  `await fn(el)` was getting into `prev`.
+I couldn't get over the lack of a `return` inside `reducer`, and could not grasp how the promise from  `await fn(el)` was getting into `prev`.
 It doesn't.
-A different promise is returned from the reducer function into the `prev` (the one from the reducer function), that promise is waiting for the `fn(el)` promise to resolve.
+A different promise is returned from the reducer function into the `prev` (the one from the reducer function).
+That promise is waiting for the `fn(el)` promise to resolve.

 <br>